BloomTech-Labs/human-rights-first-ds-c/README.md

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created

+    * typecheck - runs the TypeScript compiler
+    * build - creates a build of the application
+    * start - starts the production server after a build is created

+    * typecheck - runs the TypeScript compiler
+    * build - creates a build of the application
+    * start - starts the production server after a build is created

+    * typecheck - runs the TypeScript compiler
+    * build - creates a build of the application
+    * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing